Video Question Answering: Datasets, Algorithms and Challenges: Conclusion

 \section{Conclusion}

-This paper gives a comprehensive review to VideoQA, covering the popular datasets for normal videoQA, multi-modal videoQA and knowledge VideoQA.
-Apart from the datasets, established VideoQA methods as well as some meaningful insights are also discussed.
-We finally conclude several promising directions for future exploration.
-With these efforts, we strongly hope that this survey can facilitate the research in video question answering, and eventually, foster more efforts towards strong AI systems that can holistically understand our dynamic visual world and make meaningful response to human' natural language queries or instructions.
+This paper gives a quick overview to the broad aspect of video question answering.
+We mainly categorized the related datasets and techniques.
+Also, we discussed some meaningful insights and analyzed the performances of different techniques on different type of datasets.
+We finally concluded several promising future directions.
+With these efforts, we hope this survey can shed light and attract more research to VideoQA, and eventually, foster more efforts towards strong AI systems that can demonstrate their understanding of the dynamic visual world by making meaningful responses to our natural language instructions or queries.